 Here’s the temporary art exhibition that was inside Palacio de Velázquez in Parque del Retiro.

 I’d had a long trip so far, and I still had more travel to go.
 In an effort to get on Spanish time as quickly as possible, I sat in the sun for a good hour or so at the Monument to King Alfonso XII.
 Between the warm-for-December sun and people watching, it was easy to pass the time.

 After my time in the Retiro, I headed back west, toward Puerta del Sol and then Gran Vía.
-On my first trip to Madrid, I had stayed in this area of the city, and to be honest, I had been unimpressed.
+On my first trip to Madrid, I had stayed in this area of the city, and to be honest, I hadn’t gotten much of a good vibe from it.
 I’m glad I went back to Madrid because I ended up having a better time than any of the days I had been there previously.

 I had dinner, and then headed to my final stop in central Madrid, a new brewery called Fábrica Maravillas.

 Fabrica Maravillas has only been around since 2012, but it’s a leader in the Madrid craft beer scene.
 I arrived just as they were opening.
 I didn’t have a lot of time before I needed to head back to the airport, but I did try several of their beers.
 My favorite was their Cabrona, which is a Belgian Quad (pictured above with tapas olives).

 I wrapped up my layover in Madrid with a Metro journey back to Barajas Airport.
 I still had one more travel leg on the first part of my trip, flying from Madrid to Mallorca, an island off the coast of Spain.
 Thanks to being so convenient to get to from the airport, central Madrid makes for a nice layover if you’ve got some time to spare.